UlrikaHook/TODO-application/README.md

 # TODO-application
-JS-application where a user through login can create TODO-lists.
-Firestore is used as database.
+Application where a user through login can create TODO-lists.

+Technologies: JavaScript, Firestore